 - A simple majority of the total membership of the

 Board of Directorsorganization shall constitute a quorum for electing officers or any special business brought to the full organization by the Board of Directors.
 Procedural votes by the Board of Directors require a simple majority.

 - Adoption of any position statements must be made through a two thirds majority.

 Directors must be present in order to vote on any business coming before the board.
 IMs not serving on the Board shall have no voting rights.Voting by members (NAM and IMs) is generally done in person at organizational meetings but the Board of Directors may recommend an electronic vote of members on a case-by-case basis when deemed necessary, particularly in situations with limited time.
 Board of Directors may vote on on-going business via electronic votes.

 HUNI shall have the right to solicit and receive funds: however no member shall have the right to incur debt for which HUNI shall be responsible.
 HUNI programs and activities may be funded by voluntary contributions from NAMs and IMs or other sources such as grants or gifts specifically designated for HUNI.

 Article V. Officers

-Officers shall consist of a President, Vice President, Secretary and Treasurer who shall be elected by the Board of Directors at the Annual Meeting in February.
+Officers shall consist of a President, President Elect/Vice President, Secretary and Treasurer who shall be elected by the Board of Directors at the organization's Annual Meeting in February.
 The Officers shall be voting members of the Board of Directors.
 Any NAM Director elected as an officer may resign his position as neighborhood representative, filling the vacancy with an additional representative from the Neighborhood Association in accordance with their procedures for filling such vacancies.